 I’ve worked with authors including Naomi Klein, Charles Foran, Gary Barwin, Liz Harmer, Micah White, Carol Shaben, Tzeporah Berman, Yann Martel, Wayne Johnston, Edmund Metatawabin, Astra Taylor, John Vaillant, Adria Vasil, Paul Seesequasis, Clayton Thomas-Müller, Kate Harris, and J.B.
 MacKinnon.
 I’ve also edited posthumous collections by Jane Jacobs and Carol Shields.

-Books I’ve edited have become #1 national and international bestsellers; won the Scotiabank Giller Prize, Governor General’s Literary Award, Hilary Weston/Rogers Writers’ Trust Prize for Literary Non-Fiction, Edna Staebler Award for Non-Fiction, Ethel Wilson Fiction Prize, Ontario Legislative Assembly Speaker’s Book Award, and the BC National Award for Canadian Non-Fiction; and been nominated for the Trillium Book Award and Hubert Evans Non-Fiction Prize.
+Books I’ve edited have become #1 national and international bestsellers; won the RBC Taylor Prize, Scotiabank Giller Prize, Governor General’s Literary Award, BC National Award for Canadian Non-Fiction, Hilary Weston/Rogers Writers’ Trust Prize for Literary Non-Fiction, Edna Staebler Award for Non-Fiction, Ethel Wilson Fiction Prize, Ontario Legislative Assembly Speaker’s Book Award, and the Banff Mountain Book Award for Adventure Travel; and been nominated for the Trillium Book Award and Hubert Evans Non-Fiction Prize.
 In 2017 I was a finalist for the Tom Fairley Award for Editorial Excellence for my work on Yiddish for Pirates by Gary Barwin.

 I’m also co-founder and Literary Director of The Reading Line, a non-profit organization that hosts Book Rides promoting local authors and advocating for infrastructure improvements.
 Book Rides have featured S. Bear Bergman, Anne Michaels, Vincent Lam, Alissa York, Kathryn Kuitenbrouwer, Jay Pitter, and other authors and illustrators.